percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    connecting to the local database server with a UNIX domain socket.
 It is passed to the mysql child process without alteration.
 See :command:`mysql --help` for details.

-.. option:: --sshopt=SSH-OPTIONS

-   This option accepts a string argument that specifies the command line options to pass to :command:`ssh`.

 .. option:: --stream=STREAMNAME